Everything Waits to Be Noticed

-Everything Waits to be Noticed is the ninth post-Simon & Garfunkel studio album by Art Garfunkel, a collaboration with singer-songwriters Maia Sharp and Buddy Mondlock.
+Everything Waits to be Noticed is the ninth solo studio album by Art Garfunkel, a collaboration with singer-songwriters Maia Sharp and Buddy Mondlock.
 Credited to "Art Garfunkel With Maia Sharp & Buddy Mondlock", the album is Garfunkel's debut as a songwriter, co-writing six songs, and was produced by Billy Mann.
 It is his first release on Blue Note Records after years of recording for Columbia Records.
 The album failed to chart.